 1.Mapping the sea

-Produce detailed maps showing the location of Posidonia meadows and coralligenous reefs.
-From these maps, fishing grounds should be defined for large scale fishing gear in areas where the above habitats are not present, thus enabling the enforcement of the EU legislation protecting these unique habitats.
+Archipelagos produces detailed maps showing the location of Posidonia meadows and coralligenous reefs.
+From these maps, fishing grounds for large-scale fishing operations can be delineated where these delicate habitats are not present, thus enabling the enforcement of existing EU legislation designed to protect these unique habitats.

 2.Collect biological data

 We collect biological data using an underwater digital cartographic camera system, providing: